 The Food Garden grows vegetables and fruits, including unusual or exotic types as well as more common varieties.
 Organic techniques are used to produce the food, which is given to those in need.
 A major goal of the garden is to educate the public about food production.

 The BC Rainforest Garden contains typical coastal rainforest trees.
-It also contains a pond and boggy areas which can be traversed via stepping stones.
-The garden attracts birds, insects and even frogs.
+It also contains a pond and boggy areas that can be traversed via stepping stones.
+The garden attracts birds, insects, and even frogs.

 There are other interesting sights to see in the UBC Botanical Garden.
-Visiting them all takes time but is very enjoyable, especially in summer.
+These include the Garry Oak Meadow and Woodland Garden, the Arbour Garden, the Cattail Marsh, the Walk in the Woods Trail, and additional areas.
+Visiting everything in the UBC garden takes time but is very enjoyable, especially in summer.
 The garden has a number of facilities that can be rented as well as viewed, including an amphitheatre and the Garden Pavilion.
 These constructions are located near the lawn.

 In addition to driving to the botanical garden, a visitor has the option of taking a bus.
 The #49 bus stops at the corner of 16th Avenue and SW Marine Drive.
 From here, it's about a ten minute walk to the garden entrance.

 It's also possible to walk to the garden from UBC, which is located nearby.
 The university campus is big, however.
-In addition, it's surrounded by an area known as the UBC Endowment Lands, resulting in a very large site.
+In addition, it's surrounded by an area known as the UBC Endowment Lands, creating a very large site.
 A walk to the botanical garden may take a considerable amount of time, depending on the starting point.
 The C20 shuttle bus may prove useful in this situation.
-It starts at the UBC bus loop and stops at Stadium Road by the entrance to the garden.
+It starts at the UBC bus loop and stops at Stadium Road very close to the garden entrance.

 The organization that runs Vancouver's public transit system is known as TransLink.
 The TransLink website has information about bus routes and timetables in the Greater Vancouver region and includes data for the #49 and C20 buses.

 A complete exploration of the UBC Botanical Garden takes hours.
 It might be a good idea to take a snack and water on the journey.
 It's important to dress for the weather and to bring rain or sun protection if necessary.
 Good walking shoes are also important.
-There are three washrooms - one at the shop and garden centre located at the entrance to the garden, one in the Garden Pavilion and one by the exit of the tree walk.
+The garden contains three washrooms—one at the shop and garden centre located at the entrance to the garden, one in the Garden Pavilion, and one by the exit of the tree walk.

 Some of the garden is accessible to wheelchairs, but not all of it.
 Some trails are paved while others are made of wood chip or gravel.
 In addition, some of the trails are irregularly graded.

 The preparation for a trip to the garden is very worthwhile.
 An interesting mix of nature and cultivation awaits the visitor.
-The exploration will probably be both fun and educational.
+It would be an excellent idea to carry a camera of some kind during the visit, since there are many lovely sights in the garden.
+The exploration of the area will probably be both fun and educational.

 © 2016 Linda Crampton